The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: The sunbather code

-\texttt{p-winds} is a Python implementation of the isothermal Parker wind model for exoplanets.
-It can calculate the structure of the outflow, as well as the metastable helium transit spectrum.
-Here, we only use it for calculating the density and velocity profiles of the atmosphere.
+We use \texttt{p-winds} to calculate the density and velocity profiles of the atmosphere.
 This means it solves Eqs. \ref{eq:mass_cons} and \ref{eq:momentum_cons}; we refer the reader to \citet{dos_santos_p-winds_2022} for the details of this calculation.
 To run, \texttt{p-winds} needs the planet mass $M_p$, the planet radius $R_p$, and the stellar spectrum $F_*(\lambda)$ at the planet orbital distance $a$ as input.
 Additionally, the three free parameters of the model are the isothermal temperature $T_0$, the bulk mass-loss rate $\dot{M}$, and the composition of the atmosphere.
 These parameters cannot be predicted by the model - they have to be assumed.
-In \texttt{p-winds}, the atmosphere is assumed to be hydrogen/helium only, so that choosing the composition is equivalent to choosing a hydrogen abundance fraction $f_H$.
+In \texttt{p-winds}, the atmosphere is assumed to be hydrogen/helium only, meaning that choosing the composition is equivalent to choosing a hydrogen abundance fraction $f_H$.
 The code calculates the ionization structures of hydrogen and helium, resulting in a $\mu(r)$ profile and associated $\bar{\mu}$.
 Together with $T_0$, $\bar{\mu}$ determines the speed of sound, which is needed for the calculation of the density and velocity profiles.
 If the user of \texttt{sunbather} chooses an atmospheric composition that is hydrogen/helium only, \texttt{p-winds} can be used standalone to obtain the density and velocity profiles.
 However, when the chosen atmospheric composition includes metals, the $\mu(r)$-structure as calculated by \texttt{p-winds} will not be correct.
 We therefore use \texttt{Cloudy} to calculate $\mu(r)$ when metals are included.